vanHeemstraSystems/babylonjs/300/200/README.md

 3. The **Scene**: the 3D space where the engine renders the 3D objects.
 4. The **Camera**: the role of the camera is to display a certain space within a scene.

-We add a reference to the library in our main page, like so:
+We add a reference to the library in our main page, and create the Canvas element like so:

 ```
 ...